minicpp/MiniJava-Compiler/README.md

 Run "mul.exe", enter a number, it will output the factorial result of the number.
 Open "mul.asm" file, you can check the generated assembly code by the compiler.

 Moreover, there is a more interesting example.
-I use MiniJava language implemented a simple classical game, "Greedy Snake".
+I use MiniJava language implemented a simple classical game, "Greedy Snake", with graphic interface.
 Check out the file "snake.java" to view the source code of MiniJava for the game.
-This game shows the powerful of the desgined language.
-Not like other simple language that were built for the study of compiler, this one can accept keyboard event, and do some graphic rendering on the screen.
-I designed the languge that can do some real things.
+This game shows the powerful of the designed language.
+Not like other simple languages that were built for the study of compiler theory course, this one can accept keyboard event, and do some graphic rendering on the screen.
+I designed the language that can do some real things.
 To compile the snake game, run the command:
 ```
 >java -jar MiniJava.jar snake
 ```